nharrisonau/R-Diff/CONTRIBUTING.md

 ## Contributing new backdoor samples

-You first need to create an [issue](https://github.com/binsec/rosarum/issues) discussing the change you want to make.
-Once the discussion has converged, you can fork the repo, make changes and create a [pull request](https://github.com/binsec/rosarum/pulls) with your contribution.
+Please start by opening an issue in this repository describing the change you would like to make.
+Once the discussion has converged, you can fork the repo, make changes and create a pull request with your contribution.
 You should try to follow the existing structure of the repo.

 ### Backdoor sample directory name and placement

-The backdoor should go under `/targets/authentic/<name>/`, and `<name>` should be sufficiently unique to distinguish this backdoor from existing ones, while also taking some care to future-proof it.
+Component benchmarks should go under `/targets/components/{authentic,synthetic}/<name>/`, while firmware images live under `/targets/firmware/synthetic/<name>/`.
+The `<name>` should be unique to distinguish this backdoor from existing ones while also taking some care to future-proof it.
 At the very minimum, it should be `<name>-<version>` for "desktop" software and `<firmware/device>-<version>-<binary>` for binaries originating in firmware packages (as multiple binaries may be contributed from the same firmware package).

 ### Source code

 ROSARUM aims to store the _source code_ of the affected programs.
 This source code shall be stored under a directory named `original/`, in the root directory of the backdoor sample.
+To support the `prev-safe` baseline used for static diffing, you should also provide a `previous/` directory with the version of the software immediately before the backdoor was introduced.

 - **For authentic backdoors**: if you wish to contribute an _authentic_ backdoor sample found in a binary, you will need to reasonably reimplement the target program in source code (usually in C),